Aurangabad Maharashtra, India Travel Guide

 Many options offer multi-cuisine menus including Indian, Chinese, and Continental dishes.
 They often present family-friendly atmospheres and comfortable dining.

-Local dhabas (roadside eateries), food stalls in markets, and dedicated street food zones present very affordable and authentic options.
-This is where you find the true flavors.
+Local dhabas (roadside eateries), food stalls in markets, plus specialized street food zones present very affordable and authentic options.
+This is where you find the authentic flavors.

 Aurangabad's cuisine blends Mughlai and Maharashtrian flavors, with influence from Hyderabadi dishes.
 Expect rich curries, biryanis, and millet flatbreads.